Catacomb-Snatch/Catacomb-Snatch/README.md

     - ☐ Everything Animated
     - ☑️ Textures ready to go (Hopefuly.
 I at least split all of them using the built in Texture editor.
 I call that a win.)

+If you would like to help with this, download this repo, unzip it, get rid of the travis file and readme if you want, and open the Unity Hub.
+Press add, and locate where you unzipped the repo and you are done.